reactwg/react-native-releases/docs/guide-hermes-release.md

 ### Step 3: Publish Tag

-> [!Note]
-> This has probably changed.
-We need to restore the legacy behavior for versions < 0.82

-Head to the [Publish Tag workflow](https://github.com/facebook/hermes/actions/workflows/create-tag.yml) in the Hermes repo.
+Head to the [Publish Tag workflow](https://github.com/facebook/hermes/actions/workflows/create-tag-legacy.yml) in the Hermes repo.

 Click the "Run Workflow" button.
 Run the workflow from `main`, input the React Native version you are releasing (e.g. 0.82.0, 0.82.1, etc), and the SHA of the head of your Hermes release branch.